necst-telescope/observer/README.md

 > Do not make the address public.
 This package currently runs on development server of
 > Flask, which is not sufficiently secure, efficient, nor stable.

-To use this, the following set-ups are required.
+To run this server, the following set-ups are required.

 - Installation of Docker Engine
 - `docker login ghcr.io` with your GitHub Personal Access Token